refido/System-Aplikasi-Pelaporan-Instalasi-Ticketing/README.md

 This Project is our project during College Internship program,

-lib using BotMan and Laravel Sanctum.
+we are using BotMan and Laravel Sanctum as the lib.